Sacristan - Basilica

 Serving as an Extraordinary Minister of Holy Communion is a great honor, and one must be a practicing Catholic striving to live in accordance with the Church's teachings to be considered for this role.
 These ministers are trained by Monsignor Wald and commissioned by Bishop Folda to serve in this capacity.
 Once commissioned, Extraordinary Ministers of Holy Communion (EMHCs) assist the priest in distributing Holy Communion to the faithful during Mass.

 Those persons who have the gift of good voice projection, are comfortable speaking in front of people, and are attentive to details (such as proper pronunciation) are invited to share their gifts in this ministry.
 Proclaimers have the distinct honor of proclaiming the Word of God to the congregation during the Liturgy of the Word.
 Because of this, it is important that those participating in this ministry be a practicing Catholic striving to live in accordance with the Church's teachings.
 Those who are interested will be required to attend two training sessions prior to their first assigned Mass.

-Altar servers assist the priest at liturgies.
-The altar server has a sense of reverence, is responsible for scheduled attendance and has participated in a training program.
-The altar servers attend two gatherings a year, one for training and one for fun activities.
-This ministry is open to people in grade four and up.
-Volunteers are needed in this ministry.
+Altar servers assist the priest at liturgies with a sense of reverence.
+They are responsible for scheduled attendance and are required to participate in a training program.
+Altar servers attend two gatherings a year, one for training and one for fun activities.
+This ministry is open to those in grades four and up.
+Training is held in the fall of the year.

 The ushers are responsible for maintaining the comfort and order of the congregation.
+They assist churchgoers with finding seats, giving directions, assisting the elderly and disabled, and cleaning up/organizing the church following Mass.
 Ushers are prepared for their role by the head usher at the Mass they are ushering.